 Ship Rock from my backyard with a telephoto lens

-The first time you see the majestic red rock beauty of Sedona, the image you see is burned into your memory.
-What makes this landscape so unique is how it changes as you move through it.
-There is a certain "Wow Factor” that can take your breath away as the scenery seems to change right in front of your eyes.
-There is a very old saying that "God made the Grand Canyon but He lives in Sedona”.
+"God Made The Grand Canyon, But He Lives In Sedona!"Ah!
+The Red Rocks of Sedona, the first time you see Sedona's majestic red rock beauty, the image you see burns into your memory.
+What makes this landscape unique is how it changes as you move through it.
+A certain "Wow Factor" can take your breath away as the scenery seems to change right in front of your eyes.
+There is an old saying that "God made the Grand Canyon, but He lives in Sedona."
 Also, Sedona is one of the few cities where you can go outside at night and see the Milky Way.
 We will discuss that later!

 Red Rocks Fever

 Red Rocks Fever - I have talked about this many times before.
-In fact, we have a dedicated domain that showcases some of the landscape and photography of Sedona's red rocks.
+We have a dedicated domain that showcases some of the landscape and photography of Sedona's red rocks.

 Sedona Brings A Sense of Adventure

-So as you analyze the phrase, there is an anticipation of what you might see around the next turn, whether you are hiking or driving.
-When you experience the sights, the sounds and the smell of pine trees, nature, and the red rocks, a feeling of euphoria may come over you.
+As you analyze the phrase, there is an anticipation of what you might see around the next turn, whether you are hiking or driving.
+When you experience the sights, the sounds, and the smell of pine trees, nature, and the red rocks, a feeling of euphoria may come over you.
 Hence, the name "Red Rocks Fever"!

 Red Rocks Fever Catch It!